 We have selected books from a wide range of genres and interests and also a wide range of abilities from low reading ability all the way up to A Level recommended reads.
 All the books, (with the possible exception of some of the classics), can be quizzed on Accelerated Reader.

 You can access our E-Library here: Nunthorpe Academy E-Library.
 Instructions on how to use our E-Library are available here: How to use our E-Library.
 Should you have any problems, please contact Mrs Wilkinson, Librarian email@example.com.

 Accelerated Reader is an exciting reading programme for all of our KS3 students.
 After reading each book, students sit a fun computer generated quiz which gives them the opportunity to gather points and win prizes.
 Competitions run between classes and between individual students.
-As part of the programme, books in the library are labelled with their reading level and age group suitability, making books far more accessible and therefore enjoyable for every individual reader.
+As part of the programme, books in the library are labelled with their reading level, making books far more accessible and therefore enjoyable for every individual reader.

 STAR Reading Tests

 At the beginning of every term, all KS3 students will sit a STAR test to discover their current reading age and measure their progress.
 This test will also give them their Zone of Proximal Development (ZPD).
 The range within which students make the most progress.
 It is advisable but not mandatory to stay within their ZPD range.